rolled across Minnesota ensuring lots of shoveling and plowing of snow today.

-My friends Joan and Matt hosted the fifth Queer Movie Night on Saturday, September 22, 2018.
+My friends Joan and Matt hosted the sixth Queer Movie Night on Saturday, September 22, 2018.
 The film we watched and discussed was one I chose, the 2004 French drama Wild Side.

 Pictured above are John, George, Matt, Joan, Omar, and Hae.